 Advantages of Champix

-Champix is exceptionally successful in helping people reduce the amount of cigarettes they smoke and staying smoke free in the long-term.
+Champix is exceptionally successful in helping people reduce the number of cigarettes they smoke and staying smoke free in the long-term.

-Zyban are used to help people stop smoking by reducing cravings and other withdrawal effects.
+Zyban is used to help people stop smoking by reducing cravings and other withdrawal effects.
 Similar to Champix, it changes the satisfaction you feel from smoking a cigarette whilst using the medication.

 - Facts: vaping poses only a small fraction of the risks of smoking and switching completely from smoking to vaping conveys substantial health benefits.

-- Myth: E-cigarettes are not regulate.
-This is a myth, all E-cigarettes sold in the UK are held to the Tobacco and Related Products Regulations 2016 which ensures that all E-cigarettes meet a high safety standard.
+- Myth: E-cigarettes are not regulated.
+This is a myth – all E-cigarettes sold in the UK are held to the Tobacco and Related Products Regulations 2016 which ensures that all E-cigarettes meet a high safety standard.

 - Myth: E-cigarettes can give you ‘Pop Corn’ lung.
 This is of course not true; however, it is something you may have seen in the media when researching E-cigarettes.
 This is a popularised belief.
 Some of the flavourings used in E-cigarettes may contain a chemical called diacetyl.
-This chemical in high doses can cause a condition known as bronchiolitis obliterans (a lung condition), however, this chemical is banned in the UK for E-cigarettes.
+In high doses, this chemical can cause a condition known as bronchiolitis obliterans (a lung condition), however, this chemical is banned in the UK for E-cigarettes.